Jisung-P91/Jisung-P91.github.io/index.md

 I have limited knowledge in this field, so I decided to commit to blogging 1 paper everyday

+## **Blog #8 Base editor screens for in situ mutational scanning at scale - continued part 2**
+*2023-08-04*

+This review is very heavy, so I have yet to finish reading it.
+One section that caught my attention, maybe for next blog post, is the dual base editor.
+As you know the CBE and ABE both have a common limitation.
+As not all codons are editable, certain residues can't be edited.
+For example, CBE can't edit lysine and tyrosine.
+To bypass this issue, the simulataneous editing by the two base editors should expand the scope of editable codons.
+However, some of the major challenges in adopting this new dual editors in HTS is the unsynchronized editing efficiency of C->T and A -> G. Alternatively, the transversion BE could further expand ths scope but it is limited by again these residual transition editing.
+Two other approaches include the relaxed-PAM BE and RNA base editor containing Cas13.

 ## **Blog #7 Base editor screens for in situ mutational scanning at scale - continued**
 *2023-08-02*